MihaiAC/learning-react/learning_react/react_notes/React.md

 Jest + React Testing Library (for rendering components)

 Test functions:
-- Get = throw an error when element is not found;
+- Get = throw an error when element is not found; use when you expect the element to be there immediately;
-- Query = don't throw an error...
+- Query = when you expect the element might not exist and want to check its absence;
-- Find = async, returns Promise
+- Find = when the element appears after an async operation;

 Testing Suite:
 Declared with describe('category', () => {all tests})